DavidScicluna/react-weather/README.md

 # Weather Application

-An application that displays the weather of any city in planet Earth.
+Weather is an application that displays the weather of any city in planet Earth.
 Built with [React JS](https://reactjs.org).

 ## Description
   This application will allow the user to enter there city of choice and will be able to view the current weather data from the cities they have chosen.